ccmarris/ns_lame_detector/README.rst

 Thanks to John Steele for letting me sanity check my process.
 Thanks for Henrik Kentsson for asking about a script to test for lame delegations.
+Thanks to Steve Makousky for testing and making me improve exception handling for missing resolvers and when direct internet access to DNS is blocked.